-\textbf{Chromaticity Prior.} Due to the residual term, the chromaticity of the unknown reflectance image $R$ is not the same as the chromaticity of the input image.
-We want them to be close as possible:
+\textbf{Chromaticity Prior.} Due to the residual term, the chromaticity of the unknown reflectance $R$ and the input image $I$ are not the same.
+We want them to be as close as possible:

-where $c$ is the chromaticity of the input sample points, and $c_r$ is the chromaticity of the sample points of the reflectance.
+where $c$ and $c_r$ are the chromaticity of the input sample points and the sampled points' reflectance, respectively.

-\textbf{Reflectance Sparsity.} The reflectance image $R$ consists of piecewise constant regions, that is two pixels that are similar in spatial location and chromaticity have converging reflectance $r$, which results to reflectance sparsity.
-We minimize the reflectance gradients magnitude independently:
+\textbf{Reflectance Sparsity.} Two pixels that are similar in spatial location and chromaticity, have converging reflectance $r$, which leads to reflectance sparsity.
+Following ~\cite{meka2016live}, we minimize the reflectance gradients magnitude independently:

-where $N(x)$ is the neighbourhood of pixel $x$.
-The more similar two pixels' chromaticities, the higher the weight $\omega_{cs(x, y)}$ on the reflectance difference.
+where $\mathcal{N}(\mathbf{x})$ is the neighbourhood of pixel $\mathbf{x}$.
 Specifically, in IntrinsicNeRF, the sampled points in the first half will be adjacent to the second half, shown in Fig.~\ref{fig: Distance-Aware Point Sampling}.

-\textbf{Non-Local Reflectance Sparsity.} In natural and man-made scenes, two distant spatial points may also have the same reflectance, such as wall and floor that occupy a larger image area, which requires non-local reflectance sparsity.
-In the sampling of IntrinsicNeRF, the first half of the points are randomly sampled, so the distance between two points can be very far.
-We simply bisect the first half of the points, and construct a non-local reflectance sparsity constraint on the points in the first 1/4 segment and the corresponding points in the next 1/4 segment:
+\textbf{Non-Local Reflectance Sparsity.} In natural and man-made scenes, two distant spatial points may also have the same reflectance, such as a wall and floor that occupy a larger image area, which requires non-local reflectance sparsity.
+In the sampling of IntrinsicNeRF, the first half of the points are randomly sampled, so the distance between any two points can be very far.
+We simply bisect the first half of the points and construct a non-local reflectance sparsity constraint (following ~\cite{meka2016live}) on the points in the first 1/4 segment and the corresponding points in the next 1/4 segment: